 He admits to ICON that early on in his career he was “angry” and it is reflected in his first work.
 But in creating his own world – partly thanks to his ADHD and nonchalant attitude – the artist has found his feet and with his coloured mop of hair, tongue sticking out and a new view on life, ‘Weird’ marks a new era for Yungblud.

-ICON: What inspired your new single?
+ICON: What inspired your title track, weird!?

 Yungblud: “It is basically about a really weird, weird time in my life.
 It was the weirdest time in my life imaginable.
 All the fucking ground beneath me was a shapeshifting maze and I was about to fall down the cracks of it.
 It was just so odd to me because I couldn’t grasp the next couple of steps.
 I figured out in the end that it was going to be alright… The song is a real coming of age but that doesn’t mean it is a record about growing up.
 You can come of age when you’re 84.
 It is a song about life and a song about, no matter how weird or strange things get or the way things seem, it’s all going to be alright in the end.”